theRedHeadDeveloper/Raspberry-Pi-GPIO-control-with-Node/README.md

 # Raspberry-Pi-GPIO-control-with-Node
-This is a Node.js application that controls the output of GPIO pin 7 on the Raspberry Pi 3 Model B.
+This is a Node.js application that controls an LED connected to GPIO pin 7 on the Raspberry Pi 3 Model B.